odoo/documentation/general/developer_mode/activate.rst

 | Go to the settings and extensions of your web browser, and search for *Odoo Debug*.
 Once the
   extension is installed, a new icon will be shown on your toolbar.
-| A single click enables a normal version of the mode, while a double click enables it with assets.
+| For the *Odoo Debug* extension, a single click enables a normal version of the mode, while a
-| To deactivate it, use a single click.
+  double click enables it with assets.
+To deactivate it, use a single click.

 .. image:: media/monkey.png
    :align: center